TariqT777/Portfolio-Website/README.md

 # Portfolio-Website
-This website will be created to house my various projects
+This website will be created to house my various projects.
+Will be using HTML, CSS, and Javascript.